-This page is for the Verithin players, there are very few well known musicians who used the Verithin, however I have found a few of the guys and gals who will be mentioned here.
+This page is for the Verithin players, there are very few really famous musicians who used the Verithin, however I have found a few of the guys and gals who will be mentioned here.

 Here we have an Irish Verithin player from the early 1960's along with a picture of a 1963 model.